feagi/feagi/feagi/npu/README.md

 ### Troubleshooting

+For comprehensive debugging information, see the [FEAGI Debugging Guide](../../docs/guide-how-to-debug.md).

 **Power Areas Not Detected**:
 - Check naming patterns (must end with "_pwr" or be "___pwr")
 - Verify `__power_injection: true` property